The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • incorrect body position during sleep;

-• stay in a stuffy room;
+• staying in a stuffy room;

 • starvation;